| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 necessary to make a just and reasonable division of the property.

+Q. Where can I file for divorce?
 A. A divorce can generally be filed in any state in which either

 party has resided for a period of residence as prescribed by state